jaykdoe/infranodus/README.md

 ### InfraNodus provides the fastest way to create a graph using plain text, #hashtags or @mentions.
 [Try it online](https://infranodus.com) or install your local version.

+### Note, that due to the limited capacity we cannot provide technical support to help you install this open-source version.
+However, we can provide this help to our subscribers or Patreon patrons.
+So if you would like to support our work and research, you can [join on Patreon](https://patreon.com/noduslabs) and you will then get both the cloud version access and our technical assistance with your local installation.

 #### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian, French, German are supported, other languages — limited support).

 #### Also use InfraNodus as an interface to your Neo4J database to quickly try out some basic graph constructs using an easy input procedure via natural language, voice-to-text and #hashtags